open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 Here is a list of known issues:

 - Conference recording is not supported.
-- Subscribe streams with audio/video only option is not supported.
+- Subscribing streams with audio/video only option is not supported.
 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.

 # 9 Video codecs {#section9}